autonomous-ai-coder/python-algorithms/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
+title: 'Feature: [Brief description]'
+labels: enhancement

 ---

-## Feature Request

-### Description
+## Is your feature request related to a problem?
+Please describe.

-- Describe the feature you would like to see.
+## Describe the solution you'd like

-### Use Case
-- Describe how this feature would be used.
+## Describe alternatives you've considered

-### Additional Context
+## Additional Context
-- Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here.